 We focus on more than just discs, muscles and bones.
 We factor in the nerves of the spine, specifically, how much tension is being placed on these nerves.
 A theory of why scoliosis develops, is to relieve tension being placed on the nerves of the spine.
 While there is no proof, we see it as a major player, not just the shape of the spine, but also in quality of life.
 Alleviating nerve tension can help you feel better and quicker, as we move forward treating the shape of your spine.

 Sensorimotor integration (SMI) is the term for how well the brain is able to communicate with the body.
 Miscommunication between the brain and body can lead to all sorts of issues, which includes scoliosis.
-Fixing scoliosis requires retraining the brain to use the body, specifically the spine, in a way/s that it has grown unaccustomed to.
+Scoliosis treatment requires retraining the brain to use the body, specifically the spine, in a way/s that it has grown unaccustomed to.

 This involves a series of balance-related tests to see how well things are aligned from the outset.
 The tests are repeated throughout treatment to chart improvement.
-This is a major aspect of treatment that many traditional chiropractors overlook when it comes to effectively treating scoliosis.
+This is a major aspect of treatment that many traditional chiropractors overlook when it comes to scoliosis treatment.

 The greatest factor we look at when determining how much progress we can make with a new patient, is the level of commitment that a patient is willing to put in.